OdinsHat/GoCardLess-Pro-Laravel/README.md

 Run the publish for create the config file on app/config/packages/fhferreira/gocardless-pro-laravel

-> php artisan vendor:publish fhferreira/gocardless-pro-laravel
+> php artisan config:publish fhferreira/gocardless-pro-laravel